How to Manage Risk in Your Financial Investments: A Practical Guide

 2. Asset Allocation: Find Your Balance

 Asset allocation is the process of dividing your investments among different asset classes based on your risk tolerance and financial goals.
-A well-balanced portfolio might include a mix of growth-oriented assets like stocks and stable assets like bonds.
+A well-balanced portfolio might include a mix of growth-oriented assets like stocks and stable income producers such as bonds, dividend-paying equities, REITs for real estate exposure, or sustainable and green-sector ETFs.

 3. Risk Tolerance: Know Your Comfort Zone